shuai-xu/flink/docs/dev/table/tableApi.md

         ./bin/flink run -m myHost:8081 examples/table/Interactive.jar

+### Invalidate Cached Table
+Users can explicit using invalidateCache() to force Flink to ignore the cached table.
+If a Table has already been cached, the cache data will be removed.

 **Note**
 * The caches are created lazily.
 More specifically, they are created when the table to be cached is generated for the very first time.